National Day of Prayer: Joe Biden Mentions ‘Racial Justice,’ ‘Climate Change,’ Not ‘God’

 On this National Day of Prayer, we unite with purpose and resolve, and recommit ourselves to the core freedoms that helped define and guide our Nation from its earliest days.
 We celebrate our incredible good fortune that, as Americans, we can exercise our convictions freely — no matter our faith or beliefs.
 Let us find in our prayers, however they are delivered, the determination to overcome adversity, rise above our differences, and come together as one Nation to meet this moment in history.

-CatholicVote, however, recently said Biden has taken a “partisan wrecking ball” to the issues that are most important to Americans of faith.
+CatholicVote, however, recently said Biden has taken a “partisan wrecking ball” to the issues that are most important to Americans of faith, a view widely shared by others.

 .